onionych/L2DWK/README.md

 # L2DWK

-A Matlab toolbox for Learng To Diversify with Weighted Kernel(L2DWK), which learns to adaptively combine classifiers by considering both accuracy and diversity.
+A Matlab toolbox for Learng To Diversify via Weighted Kernel(L2DWK) for Classifier Ensemble, which learns to adaptively combine classifiers by considering both accuracy and diversity.

 ## Recent Update
 **·** June.
 14, 2019: The code is released.